Our Wholistic Woman Story

 Exploration and Growth in Red Rock Country!

+This three-night Soulful Sedona destination retreat: Amplify What’s Inside is held at the award-winning Arabella Sedona, where you get to experience nature and discover yourself at this laid-back desert lifestyle resort.
 Sedona, a land of timeless beauty, is surrounded by natural red rock sculptures and national forests.
-It’s suggested that Sedona, as a whole, is a vortexa place in nature where the Earth is exceptionally alive and healthy.
+It’s suggested that Sedona, as a whole, is a vortex, a place in nature where the Earth is exceptionally alive and healthy.

 Kelye Rouse Brown, founder of Wholistic Women Living, LLC, has been traveling to Sedona for over 30 years and says the more you develop your relationship with this land, the more it will reward you with magical experiences.
-Any season is a wonderful time to visit Sedona, but we find October’s average high temperature of 77 is the best for immersing yourself in this soulful splendor.
+Any season is a wonderful time to visit Sedona, but we find October’s average high temperature of 77 is the best for immersing

-Our Sedona adventure began on Thursday evening with our signature Prickly Pear Reception to include what else, Prickly Pear Margaritas and some tasty Prickly Pear Flan and more at the Molé restaurant, fine cuisine of Mexico.
+Our Sedona adventure begins on Thursday evening with our signature Prickly Pear Reception to include what else, Prickly Pear Margaritas and some tasty Prickly Pear Flan and more at the Molé restaurant, fine cuisine of Mexico.

-In addition to our creative retreat program, there were opportunities to hike or bike, shop at Hillside and Tlaquepaque Arts Village with famous galleries, just around the corner, within walking distance, from our accommodations and/or visit the Chapel of the Holy Cross or the Stupa sacred landmark and so much more.
+In addition to our soulful retreat program, there are opportunities to hike or bike, shop at Hillside and Tlaquepaque Arts Village with famous galleries, within walking distance, from our accommodations and/or visit the Chapel of the Holy Cross or the Stupa sacred landmark and so much more.
+Our accommodations are in the heart of Sedona, so location, location, location is a big part of our destination retreat.
+We enjoy our new sister insights, stories with women on the grow and wholehearted awareness to bring back and embrace Wholistic Women Living.

 change